xenocrat/chyrp-lite/README.md

 * Highlighter: syntax highlighting for your code snippets.
 * Easy Embed: the easiest way to embed videos in your blog.
 * Post Views: maintain a view count for your blog entries.
+* MathJax: A JavaScript display engine for mathematics.

 ## Requirements